NicCaterino/MCP_AdaptiveTutor/README.md

 }
 ```

 Restart OpenCode — the tools will be available immediately.
-You will see a list of command with the prefixes '/insegnante:'
+You will see a list of command with the prefixes 'insegnante_interattivo such as '/insegnante_interattivo:list_materials_prompt '

 ---